For More Information and photos about the 1st Battalion, 77th

 Sands defensive live-fire range to become better prepared to conduct future

+combat operations.
 The 3-kilometer by 10-kilometer

 range was built by the 33rd IA Bde.
 Military Transition Team, 9th Engineer